ORT UK - 96 Years and Counting

 In 1995, Mark Mishon took over as Chairman of British ORT.
 Under his chairmanship, British ORT became involved in the Navigating the Bible project to record the entire five Books of Moses onto a searchable, and internet-accessible, Bar-Mitzvah tutoring programme.
 The programme's main sponsor, Sir Maurice Hatter, was a long-time supporter of ORT and President of World ORT.
 It was his faith in the programme which allowed it to come to fruition.
 Between 1990 and 1996, Debby Klein, Yvonne Crampin, Carolyn Mishon and Jackie Lawson ran a committee for ORT known as ORT for Thought.
 It raised money and presented a bus to transport students to and from the Schools for ORT India and held various fund-raising events such as a family day at the King Alfred School.

-2009 – the current Chairman, Simon Alberga begins his tenure.
+2009 – Current Chairman, Simon Alberga begins his tenure.

 2009-2012 – money raised at the ORT UK Gala Dinner in 2009 has contributed to building a rocket proof science and technology centre in the Shaar HaNegev high school which lies just 2km from the border with Gaza.
 The new centre was officially unveiled in June 2012